 Hadley said, “You know I like her.
 It’s just nice to have girls our age or better wanting to get a date with me.”

 “You play around like that, you’re apt to lose what you think you have along with what you’re dreaming about.
 I hope you’re content with a wet dream.
 That might be the only thing you get in the long run.”

 Hadley says, “Well, you don’t seem to mind Rhonda Adams showing you attention.”

 I tell him, “It’s different!”
 He asks, why?
-I tell him “It just is, maybe someday you’ll know but not now.”
+I tell him, “It just is, maybe someday you’ll know but not now.”

 “I never asked to be judged.’

 Three wins have us again in the running for a playoff berth in state competition.
-A second loss would eliminate us from competition.
+A second loss would eliminate us from the competition.
 This week would be the biggest challenge.
 Our opponent Westmont High is believed to be as tough a team as Bridgewater, some say better.
-One advantage we have now is our players are familiar to me as the quarterback.
+One advantage we have now is our players are familiar with me as the quarterback.
 I have thrown enough completed passes and some for twenty yards or longer.
 I am now considered a threat as a passer.

-Coach Higgins finally has Jack Rivers ready as the back-up quarterback.
-Image wise a lot of people would prefer Jack as the quarterback.
+Coach Higgins finally has Jack Rivers ready as the backup quarterback.
+Image-wise a lot of people would prefer Jack as the quarterback.
 I’ve been told that more than once, usually more than once a day.
 I even told them it was alright with me if he took over.